WinVector/wrapr/extras/magritr_diff_wrapr.md

 A non-expert [`magrittr`](https://CRAN.R-project.org/package=magrittr)/[`dplyr`](https://CRAN.R-project.org/package=dplyr) user might expect all the pipe examples we are about to discuss to evaluate to `sin(5)` = -0.9589243.
 As `R` is routinely used by self-described non-programmers (such as scientists, analysts, and statisticians) the non-expert or [part time <code>R</code> user](http://www.win-vector.com/blog/2017/08/lets-have-some-sympathy-for-the-part-time-r-user/) is a very important class of `R` users (and in fact distinct from beginning `R` users).
 So how a system meets or misses simplified expectations is quite important in `R`.

-To run our examples we will use a fairly involved function that takes the vector of examples and returns an annotated `data.frame` of evaluation results.
+To run our examples we will use a fairly involved function `work_examples()` that takes the vector of examples and returns an annotated `data.frame` of evaluation results.
 For completeness this code is given here, but can be safely skipped when reading this article.

 ``` r
 library("magrittr")